Understanding the Risk of Surrogacy Twins

 Additionally, if the parents are from overseas, the cost is immeasurable considering their work and life.
 They might have to stay in the U.S. for weeks or even months if their babies are in a NICU.
 Also, studies show that the total cost of raising multiples is likely higher than the cost of raising the same number of singletons.
 Sometimes this may create a financial burden on the entire family.

 Surrogates who choose single embryo transfer as their primary requirement are matched much faster with Intended Parents.
-The fact is surrogates are well-informed and aware of the risks that come with multiples, and they are often aware of the medical recommendation of ASRM for single embryo transfer.
+The fact is surrogates are well-informed and aware of the risks that come with multiples.
+They are often aware of the medical recommendation of ASRM for single embryo transfer.

 Additionally, even if you might be willing to carry twins, you’ll need to get approval from the physician who is treating you.
-A surrogate is by definition, healthy and fertile, hence when two embryos are transferred the result frequently is a multiple pregnancy.
+A surrogate is by definition, healthy and fertile, hence when two embryos are transferred the result frequently is multiple pregnancies.

-Clearly, implanting one embryo at a time is the best way to avoid the risk of a multiple pregnancy.
+Clearly, implanting one embryo at a time is the best way to avoid the risk of multiple pregnancies.
 The relevant risks, issues, and concerns are something that we at Physician’s Surrogacy discuss with our surrogates so that they are well-informed and consider every factor in their decision.

-Over the past several years the practice of transferring multiple embryos has been re-evaluated with emphasis being placed on the quality of embryos, the age of the egg provider, and the recipients age.
+Over the past several years the practice of transferring multiple embryos has been re-evaluated with the emphasis being placed on the quality of embryos, the age of the egg provider, and the recipient’s age.

 Before making a decision about surrogacy, we suggest doing your research first.
-Determine the risks, advantages and medical recommendations about a single versus dual embryo transfer, then make an educated decision.
-If you would like to further discuss your options, you can always visit us at www.physicianssurrogacy.com or call at (858) 209-3801 to schedule a free consultation.
+Determine the risks, advantages, and medical recommendations about a single versus dual embryo transfer, then make an educated decision.
+Click below to see if you qualify to become a Gestational Surrogate with us.Fill Out An Application